sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

  * Make a cost a bit more expensive
  * Make a treasure a bit less valuable
  * One of the character's resources gets cosmetically changed

-## GM Moves

-`TODO`

-A GM has many tools to make a decision

- * Ask players questions
- * Ask players to reveal a card from their Deckahedron (this doesn't count as a flip, this is just the GM using randomness to help make a decision)
- * Put on some music
- * Use an improv game

-GM Moves:

- * The Dungeon World moves
- * Player loses confidence in the skill they just tried.
-Put a white-side red card on it until they use it and flip a ✔ or ✔✔
- * "Call for an Ad-Hoc Challenge"
-  - eg, "Something feels weird about this bridge.
-Flip Int to notice what the problem is"
-    (It's implied that either ✔ or ✔✔ are needed to succeed)
-  - eg, "Anyone who wants to race to the edge of the bridge before it collapses must have at least 2 speed and get ✔✔ on a Dex flip" (The GM is allowed to consider other aspects than just Int / Str / Dex)
-  - eg, "You're all in the moat.
-Spend a green token and describe how your character learned to swim, or else begin thrashing and drowning.
-    If you spend the green token, write 'swimming' on your character sheet."

- * On a *critical failure* flip, the GM may use 3 banked points to make an additional move